ReVanced-Extended-Community/Community-Guides/community-wiki/guide-for-beginners.md

 If patching YouTube or YT Music:
 > **GmsCore** is needed for patched YouTube and YT Music to run.
 If you do not have GmsCore installed, download and install [ReVanced GmsCore](https://github.com/ReVanced/GmsCore/releases/latest).
-(If you are using a Hauwei device, be sure to select the special download for your device.)
+(If you are using a Huawei device, be sure to select the special download for your device.)